 Our Lipotropic Treatments:

-Lipotropic injections are a treatment for burning fat in the body by injecting specific vitatmins and minerals into the body.
-Lipotropic injections differ from liposuction because while liposuction is invasive and removes fat from the body, lipotropic injections don’t remove fat; they do however help fat dissolve by aiding the rate of metabolism.
-Fat is dissolved in a generalized fashion, unlike in lipodissolve method, in which fat is dissolved in specific areas.
+Lipotropic injections are a treatment for burning fat in the body by injecting specific vitatmins, amino acids and minerals into the body.
+Lipotropic injections helps to remove fat, toxins and cellular debris from the body.
+Lipotropic injections help improve liver and kidney function, dissolve fat and aid the rate of metabolism.
+Fat is dissolved in a generalized fashion.

 A lipotropic nutrient is one that promotes or encourages the export of fat from the liver.
 Lipotropics are necessary for the maintenance of a healthier liver as well as burning exported fat for additional energy.
 Without lipotropics such as choline and inositol, fats and bile can become trapped in the liver, causing severe problems such as cirrhosis and blocking fat metabolism.
 Choline is essential for fat metabolism.
 Choline functions as a methyl donor and it is required for proper liver function.
 Like inositol, choline is a lipotropic.
 Inositol exerts lipotropic effects as well.
 An “unofficial” member of the B vitamins, inositol has even been shown to relieve depression and panic attacks.